webpack/webpack.js.org/content/guides/caching.md

     + 1 hidden module
 ```

-Another thing we may want to extract is our core third-party libraries, in our case `lodash`, as they are less likely to change than our source code.
+It's also good practice to extract third-party libraries, such as `lodash` or `react`, to a separate `vendor` chunk as they are less likely to change than our local source code.
 This step will allow clients to request even less from the server to stay up to date.
-Let's do this using a combination of a new `entry` point along with another `CommonsChunkPlugin` instance:
+This can be done by using a combination of a new `entry` point along with another `CommonsChunkPlugin` instance:

 __webpack.config.js__